 European Union economies are sliding back toward recession, and the European Central Bank is again applying the favored remedy of modern central bankers, i.e. lower interest rates and currency devaluation.
 As a result, the U.S. dollar is riding high – particularly because the Fed is slowing the pace of new monetary stimulus.

 But, if history is a guide, U.S. officials won’t tolerate strength in the dollar for long.
 A prominent economist on the inside at the U.S. Treasury Department hinted that government officials are growing frustrated with it.
-In fact, this government insider just argued publicly for ending the U.S. dollar’s reign as the world reserve currency!
+This government insider just argued publicly for ending the U.S. dollar’s reign as the world reserve currency!
 More on that below…

 At least one official inside our own Treasury Department now has something in common with officials in Russia and China.
 He believes it is time to put an end to the dollar as the world’s reserve currency!